Deer

 Deer management

-Deer have no natural predators in Scotland, so populations must be managed to reduce the damage they cause, help prevent deer vehicle collisions and to supply wild venison for consumption.
+Deer have no natural predators in Scotland, so populations must be managed to reduce the damage they cause, help prevent deer vehicle collisions and supply wild venison for consumption.
 Deer stalking in Scotland is thought to be worth more than £100 million annually to the economy.

 Find out about managing deer.